Easy Potato Cakes For Babies - Baby Led Weaning

 You could add in a teaspoon of flaxseed to add in some omega 3 and fibre!

-I love these potato cakes as a bunny shape, perfect for a fun Easter breakfast, lunch or dinner!
+I love this potato cakes recipe as a bunny shape, perfect for a fun Easter breakfast, lunch or dinner!
 I find with a new food if I am able to make it in to a fun shape, my son is more likely to try it as it looks so inviting and interesting.

 These are so tasty and you will have to give them a go over Easter!